minhquan6203/ViTextVQA-Dataset/README.md

 ## Citation

-If you use ViTextVQA in your research, please cite our preprint:
+If you use ViTextVQA dataset in your research, please cite our paper (preprint):

 [ViTextVQA: Vietnamese Text-based Visual Question Answering](link)